Topological Interference Management with Adversarial Topology Perturbation: An Algorithmic Perspective: Introduction

-In general, given the adversarial network perturbation, two questions then arise as to (1) whether or not we should re-schedule all messages to adapt such a slight change of topology? and (2) whether or not such re-scheduling still yields the optimal solution?
-To deal with these issues, in this paper we work towards the TIM problem in a dynamic setting by starting with a special family of network topologies -- chordal networks \cite{yi2018tdma} -- for which message scheduling (TDMA) is information-theoretically optimal.
-The fundamental structural property that makes other sophisticated coding schemes unnecessary is the weak chordality.
-As a starting point, an adversary attempts to change network topology by edge insertion/deletion with weakly chordal property maintained, so that no advanced coding opportunities can be exploited.
-Under this setting, we propose a dynamic graph coloring algorithm on the message conflict graph to robustify the message scheduling scheme against such perturbation.
-We prove that the proposed algorithm maintains the information-theoretic optimality under the TIM setting with a constant number of re-coloring updates regardless of the sizes of the network or message set.
-Leveraging graph theoretic tools, the proof technique deliberately exploits the structural properties of weakly chordal graphs.
+In general, given the adversarial network perturbation, two questions then arise as to (1) whether or not we should re-schedule all messages to adapt such a slight change of topology; and (2) whether or not such re-scheduling still yields the optimal solution.
+To deal with these issues, in this paper we work towards the TIM problem in a dynamic setting by starting with a special family of network topologies -- chordal networks \cite{yi2018tdma} -- for which message scheduling (i.e., TDMA) is information-theoretically optimal.
+The fundamental structural property that makes other sophisticated coding schemes unnecessary is the {chordality}. { Precisely, a network has the chordal property, or it is called a \emph{chordal network}, if the network topology does not contain chordless cycles with length greater than four \cite{yi2018tdma}.
+Note that the network topology is a bipartite graph with sources and destinations being two sets of vertices such that any cycle involves the same number of sources and destinations.
+Therefore, there only exist cycles with length four, six, eight, etc, as length two cycles reduce to an edge.
+Moreover, the chordless cycles do not contain any chord in the cycles, and are deemed as the shortest cycles within those nodes. }